LeeMorinUCF/ECP3004S21/demo_26_PP_Ch_15_Test_Debug/README.md

 Following these guidelines,
 you will get better and better at detecting errors and will commit fewer and fewer errors over time.
-You will bocome more conscious of the errors that can occur and that is the whole point of focusing on quality.
+You will become more conscious of the errors that can occur and that is the whole point of focusing on quality.
 The more you do it,
 the less likely it becomes for problems to arise.